EGA-archive/ega-download-client/README.md

 ### Firewall Ports

-pyEGA3 makes https calls to the EGA AAI (https://ega.ebi.ac.uk:8443/) and the EGA Data API (https://ega.ebi.ac.uk:8052).
-Ports 8443 and 8052 must both be reachable from the location where pyEGA3 is executed, otherwise timeouts will be encountered.
+pyEGA3 makes https calls to the EGA AAI (https://ega.ebi.ac.uk:8443) and the EGA Data API (https://ega.ebi.ac.uk:8052).
+Ports 8443 and 8052 must both be reachable from the location where pyEGA3 is executed to avoid timeouts.

-To check if ports 8443 and 8052 are open, please run the following commands:
+To check if ports 8443 and 8052 are open, run the following commands:

 ```bash
 openssl s_client -connect ega.ebi.ac.uk:8443